Policies & Guidelines

 Employees Developing a Disability

 Existing employees who develop a disability will be reasonably accommodated in order to be retained within the employment of RTÉ.
 For example, they may be redeployed to other tasks commensurate with their capabilities.
-They will also have access to counselling or other supports as identified by themselves and RTÉ’s Occupational Medical Advisors to enable them to continue in their career with RTÉ.
+In this context RTÉ will carry out a full assessment of the needs of the person with the disability and the measures necessary to reasonably accommodate that person’s disability.
+The person will also have access to counselling or other supports as identified by themselves and RTÉ’s Occupational Medical Advisors to enable them to continue in their career with RTÉ.
+Regular reviews will be conducted with the employee and the line manager to access the individual’s needs against the job requirements to determine if changes need to be made to accommodate the person’s disability.

 Accommodation & Equipment